xavibenjamin/brightlycolored.org/_posts/2018-11-28-pull-list-for-november-28th-2018.markdown

 ## Picking up this week

-- **The Amazing Spider-Man #11** - Last issue before we get Ryan Ottley back!!
+- **The Amazing Spider-Man #10** - Last issue before we get Ryan Ottley back!!
 So excited.
 I still can't believe how much I've loved this series.
-Eleven issues in and I haven't had much (if anything) to complain about.
+Ten issues in and I haven't had much (if anything) to complain about.
 - **Daredevil #612** - Picking up this last arc of Soule's, but going to wait till it's finished to read.
 - **Fantastic Four #4** - For sure picking this up until the wedding and I'll decide from there.
 I loved the last issue so I'm hoping for more heartwarming moments.
 Not a big fan of Dan Slott though.
 - **Man-Eaters #3** - I see a bunch of guys say, "oh I'm picking this up for my girlfriend, or wife, or whatever."
 No!
 I'm picking this up for me and loving it.